facebookresearch/beanmachine/benchmarks/pplbench/README.md

 ### Installation:

-Following is the procedure to install PPLBench on Linux (Tested on RHEL/CentOS):
+Following is the procedure to install PPLBench on Linux (Tested on Ubuntu 16.04):

 1. Download/Clone PPLBench [https://github.com/facebookincubator/BeanMachine/]
 2. Installing dependencies: